 2. In a large skillet, warm the coconut oil on medium heat until shimmering, about 2 minutes.
 Add the curry paste and stir it together with the coconut oil to combine.
 Sauté until fragrant and the oil starts to separate from the paste, 2-3 minutes, then stir in 1/3 of the can of coconut milk.
 Bring to a simmer, reduce heat to med/low and cook until slightly darkened, about 3 minutes.

 3. Stir in the chicken and another 1/3 of the can of coconut milk.
 Simmer until the chicken is cooked through, about 8-10 minutes, stirring occasionally.
+Add the carrots and broccoli and simmer until bright in color and slightly softened, about 2 minutes.

 ** This curry is naturally thin; to thicken, throw in some cashews (~2 tbsp) when blending the paste.